michaelryap/responsive-images-tutorial/README.md

 ![alt tag](docs/discontent-hero.jpg)

-*Notice how the layout of The Great Discontent on a 4K display occupies the entire width of the observing browser.*
+*Notice how the artwork of The Great Discontent occupies the entire width of a 4K display, creating an immersive experience.*

 ![alt tag](docs/discontent-body.jpg)

-*The Great Discontent defines its container by the observing browser-width rather than a fixed-dimension.*
+*The Great Discontent dynamically scales its grid and type system according to browser-width rather than setting elements to a fixed-dimension.*

 ##Fluid Width Images